9 Birds With White Heads

 The Snowy Owl, known scientifically as Bubo scandiacus, is a stunning bird with a white head that captures the imagination of bird enthusiasts worldwide.

-This majestic bird is primarily found in North America and Eurasia’s Arctic regions, making it a tundra symbol.
+This majestic bird is primarily found in North America and Eurasia’s Arctic regions, making it a symbol of the tundra.

 One of the most striking features of the Snowy Owl is its white plumage, which helps it blend seamlessly into its snowy habitat.